-Cultured shrimp is imported to Japan from India, Vietnam, Indonesia, and other places and it used in a lot of nigiri sushi.
+Cultured shrimp like Black tiger is imported to Japan from India, Vietnam, Indonesia, and other places and it used in a lot of nigiri sushi.
 The shrimp used in sushi rolls is generally the giant tiger prawn.
 It is used because the price is cheap and it becomes a beautiful vermilion color when boiled.
 Unfortunately, it doesn’t have the sweet taste normally associated with shrimp.

 On the other hand, the Kuruma prawn that is offered at Edo-style sushi restaurants has a rich aroma and sweetness than spreads over your tongue.
 It is also becoming more popular to boil it just before serving it to the customers.
 By doing this, the warmth enhances the sweetness of the shrimp.